Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/infor sso/infor_Identity-Provider-Information.png){ loading=lazy }

-d) Export the **SAML METADATA.**
+d) Export the **SAML METADATA**.

-File looks like this: ServiceProviderSAMLMetadata\_10\_20\_2021.xml
+The file looks like this: ServiceProviderSAMLMetadata\_10\_20\_2021.xml

 **5\.
 Import the SAML METADATA in the SSO Settings.**

-Go to IDENTITY SERVICE PROVIDER SETTINGS, enter your Tenant ID (e.g. FELLOWCONSULTING\_DEV and underneath that line you see Upload file and the IMPORT Button, where you need to upload the previously exported SAML METADATA file.
+Go to IDENTITY SERVICE PROVIDER SETTINGS, enter your Tenant ID (e.g. FELLOWPRO\_DEV and underneath that line you see Upload file and the IMPORT Button, this is where you need to upload the previously exported SAML METADATA file.

 a) Click on IMPORT an then choose the METADATA file that you have already downloaded from the SSO SERVICE PROVIDER SETTINGS